Sphereon-SDK/named-entity-extraction-sdk/README.md

-# Easy blockchain SDK
+# Named Entity Extraction SDK

 ## Introduction

-Welcome to the easy blockchain SDK.
-This SDK allows you to integrate blockchain technology into your own product, without having to worry about the low level details of blockchain or cryptocurrencies.
+Welcome to the named entity extraction SDK.
+This SDK allows you to extract named entities from texts. .
-Several use cases exist for this blockchain SDK.
-The simplest being a Proof of Existence: Prove that a certain object existed somewhere in time and prove that the same object hasn't been changed since.
-Of course more advanced implementations are possible like Proof of Processing for instance.

-For documentation please see: https://docs.sphereon.com/api/easy-blockchain/0.10/html
+For documentation please see: https://docs.sphereon.com/api/named-entity-extraction/0.1/html

-See also our website for more information: https://sphereon.com/products/blockchain-api

 ## Available SDKs